kaiherm/orfrogonoid/README.md

 When the S codon interacts with the elbow, the closest Dot in the elbow reappears translated six cells toward the oncoming Frog-s.
 Note that the elbow's position is 'to one side' of the duplicated tape: this interaction also causes the elbow to appear on the opposite side.
 This is only used once in the tape, and is used only when there is one Dot in the elbow.

 IMAGES TBA: {+,-,Z,Y,X,/,S codons}

+Finding these codons was, to put it bluntly, damn near impossible.
+I am not an experienced nor an especially skilled programmer, and I was much less skilled when I began searching for codons to accomplish what I wanted to accomplish.
+My first and only search program took in five parameters: minimum and maximum spacing between subsequent Frog-s, number of Frog-s in the codon to be found, starting configuration and ending configuration.
+The program searched

 The elbow can, if the sequence of codons is not chosen carefully, enter undefined behavior, and become unusable.
 Avoiding this is difficult and must be considered in constructing the tape; the logic underlying these choices can be seen in programs/pathfind.py (TBA.
 I have to rewrite it for this demo. because my last computer was destroyed.)